thoangoc2921/drivers-of-financial-risk/README.md

 **Assumptions:**

-- Dataset là tổng hợp (Kaggle) — các pattern được tạo ra bởi thuật toán mô phỏng và có thể không phản ánh đầy đủ thực tế thị trường tín dụng, đặc biệt về mối quan hệ phi tuyến giữa các biến
+- The dataset is synthetic and sourced from Kaggle.
+The patterns are generated by a simulation algorithm and may not fully reflect real-world credit market dynamics, particularly with regard to non-linear relationships between variables.
-- `LoanApproved = 1` là Approved, `= 0` là Declined — không có trạng thái trung gian (pending, withdrawn, conditional approval)
+- `LoanApproved = 1` indicates an approved application and `= 0` indicates a declined one.
+There are no intermediate states such as pending, withdrawn, or conditional approval.
-- Các ngưỡng Credit Tier (622, 570, 545, 455, 403) được định nghĩa cho mục đích phân tích của project này, không theo chuẩn FICO chính thức
+- The credit risk tier thresholds (622, 570, 545, 455, and 403) are defined for the purposes of this project and do not follow the official FICO scoring standard.

 **Limitations:**

-- **Không có loan outcome thực:** Dataset không theo dõi việc người vay có trả được nợ không sau khi được duyệt — vì vậy không thể đánh giá chất lượng mô hình phê duyệt (precision/recall trên bad loans)
+- **No actual loan outcome data available:** The dataset does not track whether approved borrowers successfully repaid their loans, so it is not possible to evaluate the quality of the approval model in terms of precision or recall against actual loan repayment failures.
-- **SQL chỉ tính average:** Các query hiện tại chỉ tính mean — không phản ánh được phân phối thực sự (outliers, độ lệch) của income, Credit Score và các biến tài chính khác
+- **SQL calculates averages only:** The current queries compute means only and do not reflect the actual distribution (including outliers and skew) of income, credit score, and other financial variables.
-- **DTI anomaly chưa được giải thích:** DTI bằng nhau giữa 2 nhóm cần xác minh chất lượng dữ liệu trước khi kết luận
+- **Debt-to-income ratio anomaly remains unexplained:** The identical ratio across both groups requires data quality verification before any conclusion can be drawn.
-- **Không có thông tin địa lý:** Không thể phân tích theo khu vực, tiểu bang, hay điều kiện thị trường địa phương
+- **No geographic information available:** It is not possible to analyze results by region, state, or local market conditions.
-- **Thời gian dữ liệu kéo đến 2072:** Dataset mô phỏng nhiều thập kỷ trong tương lai — không phải dự báo thực tế, và các pattern có thể không nhất quán với hành vi tín dụng trong thực tế
+- **Data extends to 2072:** The dataset simulates multiple decades into the future, which is not a real forecast.
+Patterns may not be consistent with actual credit behavior in practice.

 ---

 ## 11. Future Enhancements

-- Bổ sung phân tích phân phối (histogram, boxplot) cho Income và Credit Score theo từng Tier để xem outlier ảnh hưởng thế nào đến average
+- Add distribution analysis (histograms and boxplots) for income and credit score by tier to understand how outliers affect the averages
-- Xây dựng mô hình Logistic Regression để dự đoán `LoanApproved` và đo feature importance — kiểm tra lại xem income có thực sự là top predictor không
+- Build a logistic regression model to predict `LoanApproved` and measure feature importance, to validate whether income is genuinely the top predictor
-- Phân tích hành vi thanh toán theo Tier nếu có thêm dữ liệu outcome (default rate by tier)
+- Analyze repayment behavior by tier if additional outcome data becomes available (for example, loan repayment failure rate by tier)
-- Bổ sung phân tích theo `EmploymentStatus` và `EducationLevel` để kiểm tra bias tiềm ẩn trong mô hình phê duyệt
+- Add analysis by `EmploymentStatus` and `EducationLevel` to check for potential bias in the approval model

 ---

 ## 12. Deliverables

-- ✅ `queries/loan_analysis.sql` — Toàn bộ queries: phân tích theo năm × approval status, phân tầng Credit Tier
+- ✅ `queries/loan_analysis.sql` — All queries: analysis by year combined with approval status, and credit risk tier classification
-- ✅  Dataset gốc: `Loan.csv` (20,000 bản ghi, 36 cột) — tải tại [Kaggle](https://www.kaggle.com/datasets/lorenzozoppelletto/financial-risk-for-loan-approval)
+- ✅ Original dataset: `Loan.csv` (20,000 records, 36 columns), available at [Kaggle](https://www.kaggle.com/datasets/lorenzozoppelletto/financial-risk-for-loan-approval)
-- ✅ `reports/Drivers_of_financial_risk.pdf` — Export Power BI dashboard (3 trang)
+- ✅ `reports/Drivers_of_financial_risk.pdf` — Power BI dashboard export (3 pages)
-- ✅ `README.md` — Tài liệu project đầy đủ
+- ✅ `README.md` — Full project documentation

 ---

 ## 13. Dashboard Preview

-### Trang 1 — Summary
+### Page 1 — Summary

 ![Summary](visuals/dashboard_summary.png)

-### Trang 2 — Risk Factors
+### Page 2 — Risk Factors

 ![Risk Factors](visuals/dashboard_risk_factors.png)

-### Trang 3 — YoY Trend
+### Page 3 — YoY Trend

 ![YoY Trend](visuals/dashboard_yoy_trend.png)